HarshaEadara/Analysis-and-Recomendation-system-for-Netflix-Data/README.md

    - Present actionable insights for enhancing Netflix's content strategy and improving user engagement.

 ## Dataset
-The dataset used in this project comes from publicly available information about Netflix's catalog in kaggle.
+The dataset used in this project comes from publicly available information about Netflix's catalog in Kaggle.
 It contains several columns, including:
 - **Title**: The name of the movie or TV show.
 - **Genre**: The genre(s) associated with the content.
 - **Release Year**: The year the movie or TV show was released.